canonical/ubuntu-security-documentation/docs/security-features/network/firewall/nftables.rst

 is only interpreted in userspace.
 Any other configuration file passed to ``nft`` would not be able to reference it.
-Similarly, retrieving the ruleset installed in ``nftables`` (such as by using the ``nft list ruleset`` command) would reconstruct the rules, but without any references to any symbolic variables.
+Similarly, retrieving the ruleset installed in ``nftables`` (such as by using the ``nft list ruleset`` command) would reconstruct the rules, but without any references to symbolic variables.

 Debugging
 ^^^^^^^^^